 No quality control!

 The fundamental issue here is there is no real quality control mechanism for vetting Tor relay operators.
 Not only is there no authentication mechanism for setting up relays, but the operators themselves can also remain anonymous.

-Assuming that Tor nodes are indeed data collection tools, as many have suggested, it would also be safe to assume that many different governments are involved in data collection, such as the Chinese, Russian, and US governments.
-This actually makes it less likely that you have the same entity controlling all three nodes in the Tor circuit.
+Assuming that some Tor nodes are data collection tools, it would also be safe to assume that many different governments are involved in data collection, such as the Chinese, Russian, and US governments.

 If government-controlled Tor nodes weren’t bad enough, you also have to consider malicious Tor nodes.

 In 2016 a group of researchers presented a paper titled “HOnions: Towards Detection and Identification of Misbehaving Tor HSDirs“, which described how they identified 110 malicious Tor relays:

 Over the last decade privacy infrastructures such as Tor proved to be very successful and widely used.
 However, Tor remains a practical system with a variety of limitations and open to abuse.
 Tor’s security and anonymity is based on the assumption that the large majority of the its relays are honest and do not misbehave.
 Particularly the privacy of the hidden services is dependent on the honest operation of Hidden Services Directories (HSDirs).
 In this work we introduce, the concept of honey onions (HOnions), a framework to detect and identify misbehaving and snooping HSDirs.
 After the deployment of our system and based on our experimental results during the period of 72 days, we detect and identify at least 110 such snooping relays.
 Furthermore, we reveal that more than half of them were hosted on cloud infrastructure and delayed the use of the learned information to prevent easy traceback.